 LCEF is pleased to offer residential loans to LCMS Rostered Church Workers (RCWs).
-Find out if you qualify as a RCW here.
+Find out if you qualify as a RCW here (applicants must be active or emeritus status).
 Prior to applying for a Residential Loan from LCEF, please check the list at the end of this page to verify that you reside in a state where this loan is available.

 Residential Loan program participants receive and give the “ministry dividend.”
 We ask that you also invest with LCEF in order to help other RCWs in the future.
 Your true investment is in helping others—just as others have helped you!

 To see information regarding LCEF’s federal and state licensing, please visit the State Disclosure page.